Aditya-Kaul/Jobs/README.md

-# Salary Estimation in different section of Data Science Jobs
+# Salary Estimation in different section of Data Scientist Jobs
 * Created a tool that estimates data science salaries to help data scientists negotiate their income when they get a job.
 * Scraped over 1000 job descriptions from glassdoor using python and selenium
 * Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.